stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 how in a real-world application we might need many more of those and how this would quickly blow up our function signatures.
 Luckily, there is a very clean and simple solution to this in
 Idris: `parameter` blocks.
-These allow us to specify a list of *parameters* (unchanging function arguments) shared by all functions listed in the block.
-These arguments need then no longer be listed with each function in the block.
-Here's the example above in a parameter block:
+These allow us to specify lists of *parameters* (unchanging function arguments) shared by all functions listed inside the block.
+These arguments need then no longer be listed with each function, thus decluttering our function signatures.
+Here's the example from above in a parameter block:

 ```idris
 parameters {auto c : Console} {auto h : ErrorHandler}